quii/learn-go-with-tests/time.md

 }
 ```

-Next we need to inform the user of what they did wrong, so we can assert on what is printed to `stdout`.
+Next we need to inform the user of what they did wrong so we'll assert on what is printed to `stdout`.

 ## Write the test first